matthewwachter/td-sourcerer/README.md

 - **File** - Specify a file on the disk
 	- Should start in black and end in white.
-	- The file is played over the duration of the transition set with the "Transition Time" parameter
+	- The file is played over the duration of the transition set with the **Transition Time** parameter

 - **TOP** - Specify a TOP in the scene
 	- Should start in black and end in white.
-	- A "transition_progress" channel is provided in the CHOP output of the Sourcerer component to easily drive a generative transition while using the TOP transition type.
+	- A **transition_progress** channel is provided in the CHOP output of the Sourcerer component to easily drive a generative transition while using the TOP transition type.

 ###Follow Actions